bentalcode/Projects/DevEnvironment/UriReaderCommand/UriReaderDesign.md

 files or, other source objects.
 An example of this functionality is the FileLineReader class which reads lines from a file, resource, or a String object, or the FileLineReverseReader class which reads lines from a resource from top to bottom.
-Another example is the HtmlParagraphParser class which parses words of an Html paragraph and provides word-related statistics.
+Another example is the HtmlParagraphParser class which parses words of a Html paragraph and provides word-related statistics.

 Code: DevEnvironment\BasicIO